 Prior to joining the national office as the movement's Field Organizer, María Luisa has worked on issues ranging from HIV prevention programs and positive youth development programs among Latino youth, to broader issues like torture, enforced and involuntary disappearances, historical memory, and human rights in Guatemala.

 María Luisa holds a Bachelor's Degree in Political Science from Virginia Commonwealth University in Richmond, Virginia and a Master's Degree in Human Rights and Democratization in Latin Amercia and the Caribbean from the Universidad Nacional de San Martín in Buenos Aires, Argentina.
 Under the conviction that without truth, there is no justice, she is enthusiastically committed to contributing to the growth and mobilization of this continental movement!

 Karolina Babic - Activante

 Karolina was born in Germany and joined the SOA Watch collective at the national office in Washington, DC after having graduated in Latin American, Caribbean, and U.S. Latino Studies from the University at Albany in New York.
-She has spent time in Mexico, Ecuador, and Chile (where she worked with the Association of the Relatives of the Detained and Disappeared in Santiago).
-Now she is excited to put her energies into helping to organize the 25th November Vigil at Fort Benning and to be part of the collective efforts to close the School of the Americas.
+She has spent time in Mexico, Ecuador, and Chile, where she worked with the Association of the Relatives of the Detained and Disappeared in Santiago.
+Now she is excited to put her energies into being part of the collective efforts to close the School of the Americas.

 5525 Illinois Ave.
 NW